Slavery and Human Trafficking Statement | Scottish Leather Group

 • We are a corporate partner of Scotland Against Modern Slavery (SAMS).

-• We include training to relevant members of staff which includes the observation of the signs of suspicious or non-ethical behaviours (including signs of modern slavery and identifying victims of trafficking), bribery, anti-competitive practices, and whistleblowing.
+• Recognising signs of suspicious or non-ethical behaviours (including modern slavery and identifying victims of trafficking)

 Our Effectiveness in Combating Slavery and Human Trafficking

-We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains, in accordance with our commitment to the standards required by UNGC:
+We use the following key performance indicators (KPIs) to measure how effective we have been in ensuring that slavery and human trafficking are not taking place in any part of our business or supply chains, in accordance with our commitment to the standards required by the UN Global Compact (UNGC):

 • Completion of business unit audits by directors and senior managers.

-• Our Supplier Code of Conduct, explicitly referring to standards of employment, ethics, working conditions and modern slavery has been issued (UK and internationally) for signatory approval by the entire supply chain.
+• Issuing of our Supplier Code of Conduct, explicitly referring to standards of employment, ethics, working conditions and modern slavery, for signatory approval across the entire supply chain (UK and internationally).

-• Specific audits are conducted in areas of priority and identified risk, with further planned for ongoing diligence and scrutiny.
+• Specific audits conducted in areas of priority and identified risk, with further audits planned for ongoing diligence and scrutiny.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for financial year ending 31st March 2026.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the group’s slavery and human trafficking statement for the financial year ending 31 March 2027.

 Scottish Leather Group Limited